Anchor Hanover understand that pets provide companionship, comfort and love, and offer a way of making contact with others.

 - Any lease restrictions or conditions that do not allow certain pets

-It is important we take these factors into consideration, as we have to respect the views of other customers living in our properties and to make sure we are both fully satisfied that the welfare needs of your pet are met.
+It is important we take these factors into consideration, as we have to respect the views of other residents living in our properties and to make sure we are both fully satisfied that the welfare needs of your pet are met.

 Anchor Hanover only allow domestic pets and do not allow pets that are listed under current legislation as prohibited, and where we find a property is not suitable for your pet, we do what we can to put you in contact with organisations who may be able to assist you with re-homing.